CiscoDevNet/collab-cloud-jp/README.md

+The structure of this Learning module is below.
+A "(labs/xyz-jp)" in the doc is a target lab.

 # An introduction to Cisco Spark API

 We learn about how to construct the attractive user experience on Cisco Collaboration Platform.